Joystream/helpdesk/roles/builders/README.md

 - `Review period:` - A period of time during which Jsgenesis review and grade the deliverable after it has been "officially" submitted to them.

 In addition to these, there is some other information that may or may not be included:
-- `Rules:` - Although it will usually be up to the Council the define the [rules](#rules), Jsgenesis may in some circumstances choose to set them themselves.
+- `Rules:` - Although it will usually be up to the Council to define the [rules](#rules), Jsgenesis may in some circumstances choose to set them themselves.
 Examples of this could be:
   - Specifying a [format](#format) and workflow
   - Assigning, or "reserving" the rights for one or more community members to work on the KPI for some period of time
-- `Deadline:` - In some cases, a Community Bounty could have a deadline for the when the deliverable must be made.
+- `Deadline:` - In some cases, a Community Bounty could have a deadline for when the deliverable must be made.
 Although Jsgenesis reserves the right not to grade or reward any submissions made after the deadline, it doesn't necessarily mean any work will be in vain:
   - Late submissions may still be accepted, with full or partial rewards
     - especially if the delay can be attributed to the Council
   - It may be slightly modified, and re-published under a different `ID`
-  - It may renewed with a new deadline under a different `ID`
+  - It may be renewed with a new deadline under a different `ID`

 ### Workflow
-As the Council are responsible for establishing the rules, format and workflow, we again advise prospective participants to lookup the specifics for a particular Bounty using the [on-chain forum](testnet.joystream.org/#/forum).
+As the Council are responsible for establishing the rules, format and workflow, we again advise prospective participants to lookup the specifics for a particular Bounty using the [on-chain forum](https://testnet.joystream.org/#/forum).

 #### Reward Distribution